hydpy-dev/hydpy/hydpy/docs/rst/project_structure.rst

 >>> simulationstep("1h")

 Note that the |simulationstep| line is optional.
-It allows for adjusting parameter values that depend on the simulation time step size, so one can set up a model for testing purposes without embedding it in a complete project.
+It lets you parameter values that depend on the simulation time step size, so one can set up a model for testing purposes without embedding it in a complete project.
 However, when executing the file within the context of a project, the project's simulation step counts (HydPy then ignores the control file's specification) so that the same control file works for different simulation time step sizes.

 The |parameterstep| line is similar but mandatory.
 It defines the time unit of the subsequently specified values of time-dependent parameters.
 The given example